abdarum/DuplicatedImagesRemover/README.md

                         by default duplicated files are skipped(not deleted).
 If flag is enabled then duplicates
                         will be also deleted
-  -r, --delete_files    delete files existing in source from destination dir, default: False -n, --no_action       explain what would be deleted, but there is no action in file system, default: False
+  -r, --delete_files    delete files existing in source from destination dir, default: False -R, --delete_empty_dirs
+                        delete directory if all files have been deleted from it, default: False -n, --no_action       explain what would be deleted, but there is no action in file system, default: False
   -e, --export_sorted_newest
                         export sorted files from source to destination directory.
 Note: the source and the